Squatting vs. Trespassing in Florida

 The only way to remove a squatter in Florida is to file an “unlawful detainer” lawsuit.
 This is a type of eviction lawsuit used solely to determine the right to possession of real property; no other legal grievances with the squatter may be tried in this case.
 The process is similar to any Florida eviction.
 Before they can file the lawsuit, the property owner must notify the squatter of their intent with an eviction notice.
 Remember, in a squatter situation, time is of the essence.
 Therefore, acting quickly to prevent the squatter from claiming uncontested rights to the vacant space is essential.

-Florida Squatters Rights: The Bottom Line
+Florida Squatters Rights Bottom Line